aws/aws-iot-device-sdk-embedded-C/README.md

 ## Branches

 ### master branch
-The [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch hosts the continuous development of the AWS IoT Embedded C SDK libraries.
-Please be aware that the development at the tip of the master branch is continuously in progress and may have bugs.
-Consider using the tagged releases of the AWS IoT Embedded C SDK for production ready software.
+The [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch hosts the continuous development of the AWS IoT Embedded C SDK (C-SDK) libraries.
+Please be aware that the development at the tip of the master branch is continuously in progress, and may have bugs.
+Consider using the [tagged releases](https://github.com/aws/aws-iot-device-sdk-embedded-C/releases) of the C-SDK for production ready software.

 ### v4_beta_deprecated branch (Formerly named v4_beta)
-The [v4_beta_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta_deprecated) branch contains a beta version of the AWS IoT Embedded C SDK libraries, which is now deprecated.
+The [v4_beta_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta_deprecated) branch contains a beta version of the C-SDK libraries, which is now deprecated.
 This branch was earlier named as *v4_beta*, and was renamed to *v4_beta_deprecated*.
 The libraries in this branch will not be released.
 However, critical bugs will be fixed and tested.
 No new features will be added to this branch.

 ## Releases

-All of the released versions of the AWS IoT Embedded C SDK libraries are available as git tags.
+All of the released versions of the C-SDK libraries are available as git tags.
 For example, the last release of the v3 SDK version is available at [tag 3.0.1](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.0.1).

 ## Versioning